Werenode/IOTPAY_guide/README.md

 ## Payment Confirmation (managerTo)

-If you’re logged in as the managerTo, you’ll see a form that allows you to paste the signed JSON from managerFrom.
+If you're logged in as the managerTo, you'll see a form that allows you to paste the signed JSON from managerFrom.

 - The form will automatically populate with the received values.
 - You can verify and confirm the data.